hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 * Making sure that the platform on which the workload executes is a Trusted Execution Environment (TEE) with the expected features.

-The convenient arrangement is to verify that the two requirements are met at the same time the secure channel is established.
+A convenient arrangement is to verify that the two requirements are met at the same time that the secure channel is established.

 The protocol flow, alongside all the involved actors, is captured in
-{{figure-cc-example}} where the TLS client is the user while the TLS server is co-located with the TEE-hosted confidential workload.
+{{figure-cc-example}} where the TLS client is the user (the relying party) while the TLS server is co-located with the TEE-hosted confidential workload (the attester).

 The client initiates a verification session with a trusted verifier, which returns the kinds of evidence it understands as well as a nonce